arduino/docs-content/content/arduino-cloud/00.guides/06.node-red/nodered-intro.md

 ## Communicating with Node-RED

-Use the steps below to use Node-RED with the Arduino IoT Cloud:
+Use the steps below to use Node-RED with the Arduino Cloud:

 **1.** Go to the [API keys section](app.arduino.cc/home/api-keys), and create a new API key.